RKmodz/DM-ALL-Discord/README.md

 # Discord DM All — Open Source

-Un outil **open source en Python** permettant d’envoyer un même message en DM à plusieurs membres d’un serveur Discord.
+A simple **open-source Python tool** for sending a message to multiple Discord server members using a Discord bot.

-### Configuration rapide
+### Quick Setup

-1. Installer les dépendances Python.
+1. Install the required Python dependencies.
-2. Ajouter le **token de son bot** dans la configuration.
+2. Enter your **bot token**.
-3. Écrire le **message à envoyer**.
+3. Enter the **message** you want to send.
-4. Lancer le programme.
+4. Run the program.

-Et c’est tout : le bot s’occupe du reste automatiquement.
+That's it — the bot handles the rest automatically.

-### Fonctionnalités
+### Features

-* 🐍 Développé en Python
+* 🐍 Written in Python
 * 🔓 Open source
-* ⚙️ Configuration simple
+* ⚙️ Easy configuration
-* 💬 Message personnalisable
+* 💬 Custom message
-* 🤖 Utilisation avec un bot Discord
+* 🤖 Discord bot support
-* 📦 Installation rapide
+* 📦 Simple and lightweight

-> ⚠️ Utilisez uniquement cet outil sur des serveurs où vous avez l’autorisation d’envoyer des messages aux membres.
-Un envoi massif non sollicité peut être considéré comme du spam et entraîner des sanctions Discord.
+> ⚠️ Use this tool responsibly and only on servers where you have permission to contact members.
+Mass unsolicited DMs may be considered spam and can result in Discord account or bot restrictions.